 We use the patient experience survey to look for ways we can improve the care we deliver and the services we provide.
 We also compare ourselves to other children’s hospitals across the country.

-For the most recent measurement month period, 83.8 percent of our families scored us a 9 or 10.
-The goal is 83 percent.
+For the most recent 12-month measurement period, 85.1 percent of our families scored us a 9 or 10.
+Our goal is currently at 83.0 percent.

 What we are doing to improve your experience at Le Bonheur Children’s